cmp-202/ssh2shell/README.md

 Default Cyphers:
 ---------------
-Default Cyphers and Keys used in the initial ssh connection can be redefined by setting the ssh2.connect.alogrithms through the host.server.alogrithms option.
+Default Cyphers and Keys used in the initial ssh connection can be redefined by setting the ssh2.connect.algorithms through the host.server.algorithms option.
 As with this property all ssh2.connect properties are set in the host.server object.

 *Example:*
 ```javascript